Grimmscorpp/protestr/README.md

 -----

-Protestr is a simple, powerful [fixture](#specs-and-fixtures) provider for Python tests.
-Whether you are writing unit tests, integration tests, or anything in between, Protestr's intuitive [API](#documentation) let's you create versatile fixtures for your tests based on **your rules.** It's designed to maximize focus on acts and assertions by handling the complexities of fixture management.
-With its declarative syntax you can:
+Protestr is a versatile [fixture](#specs-and-fixtures) provider for Python tests.
+Whether writing unit tests, integration tests, or anything in between, Protestr's intuitive [API](#documentation) lets you inject well-managed fixtures into your test cases.
+Designed to maximize your focus on acts and assertions, Protestr's declarative syntax allows you to:

 - **Re-run tests**